guillermooo/sublime-undocs/source/extensibility/packages.rst

 Packages
 ========

-Packages are simply folders under ``Packages``.
-They exist mainly for organizational purposes, but Sublime Text follows a few rules when dealing with them.
-More on this later.
+Packages are simply folders under ``Packages``, or zip archives with the `.sublime-package` extension saved under ``Installed Packages``.

-Here's a list of the typical resources living inside packages:
+Here's a list of typical resources that can be found inside packages:

     - build systems (``.sublime-build``)
     - key maps (``.sublime-keymap``)